 The last step is to navigate to Elasticsearch’s integration tile in your Datadog account and click on the Install Integration button under the “Configuration” tab.
 Once the Agent is up and running, you should see your hosts reporting metrics in Datadog, as shown below:

 Dig into the metrics!

-Datadog’s out-of-the-box dashboard displays many of the key performance metrics presented in Part 1 and is a great starting point to gain more visibility into your clusters.
+Datadog’s out-of-the-box dashboard displays many of the key performance metrics presented in Part 1 and is a great starting point to help you gain more visibility into your clusters.
 You may want to clone and customize it by adding system-level metrics from your nodes, like I/O utilization, CPU, and memory usage, as well as metrics from other elements of your infrastructure.

 Tag your metrics

-In addition to any tags assigned or inherited from your nodes’ other integrations (e.g. Chef
+In addition to any tags assigned or inherited from your nodes’ other integrations (e.g., Chef

 availability-zone, etc.), the Agent will automatically tag your Elasticsearch metrics with